Sorry, you need to enable JavaScript to visit this website.

 • Height of alley lot buildings

-Changes would have more relevance to some ANCs than others, as some neighborhoods have many alley lots, but others have almost none.
+The proposed changes would have more relevance to some ANCs than others, as some neighborhoods have many alley lots, but others have almost none.
 Neighborhoods with the highest concentration of alley lots include Capitol Hill, Georgetown, and the neighborhoods immediately north of downtown.
 Please refer to the table of alley lots by ANC at the bottom of this page.

 What is an Alley Lot?